JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/building-command.md

 <a name="Interface"></a>
 ### iCasa Command Interface

 In order to add a new command to the iCasa platform, an OSGi service must be provided by the developer.
-This service has to implement the _fr.liglab.adele.icasaICasaCommand_ interface, the interface is show below
+This service has to implement the _fr.liglab.adele.icasaICasaCommand_ interface, it is show below

     /**
      * An ICommandService is a service that can be executed with a set of arguments.
 It can execute a block of code and then